Tushar1224/COURSERA-Front-End-Web-UI-Frameworks-and-Tools-Bootstrap-4-FINAL-PROJECT/README.md

 # LOSO-Mobile Responsive Website
-It is a Mobiile Responsive Website made using HTML, CSS, BOOTSTRAP.It also contains various animations features which makes it eye catching and interactive website.
+It is a Mobiile Responsive Website made using HTML, CSS, BOOTSTRAP.
+It also contains various animations features which makes it eye catching and interactive website.